xebialabs/xebialabs.github.com/releases/3.0/systemadminmanual.markdown

 	Note: If your Deployit server is running please restart it.
 	Finished setup.

+### Changing the Admin Password ###

+By default, Deployit is installed with a special user with administrative permissions.
+This user has the username `admin` and password `admin`.
+As the last step in the installation, the admin password should be changed to something more secure.
+Issue the following commands to do this:

+	adminUser = security.read('admin')
+	adminUser.password = 'newpassword'
+	security.modifyUser(devUser)

+	# Test whether the change is successful
+	security.logout()
+	security.login('admin', 'newpassword')

 ## High Availability Setup ##

 Deployit can be configured to ensure maximum uptime of the application.
 In such a high availability setup, two instances of Deployit are running in an _active/passive_ configuration.
 At any one time, only one Deployit instance is active but as soon as a failure is detected, the passive Deployit instance is activated and the failed instance is taken down for repair.

 The easiest way to achieve such a configuration is by using the same configuration for each Deployit instance.

-**Warning**: unpredictable results may occur when running two Deployit instances _at the same time_.
+**Warning**: unpredictable results may occur when running two Deployit instances against the same repository _at the same time_.

 When switching from one Deployit instance to another, any running tasks will be recovered by the new instance (see **Task Recovery**).

-To configure such a setup, a router with _active/passive_ support must be used. xxx verify this xxx
+To configure such a setup, a router with _active/passive_ support must be used.

 # Configuring Deployit #